-A single quote is required for purchases under \$10,000 however competition is encouraged.
+A single quote is required for purchases under \$10,000; however, competition is encouraged.

-Please check iBuy+ Goods and Services prior to engaging a new source of supply for a good or service that is currently under agreement with GW.
+Please check iBuy+ Goods and Services before engaging a new source of supply for a good or service that is currently under agreement with GW.

-- A quote from the supplier, keeping in mind that competition is encouraged but not required. - If a service is requested, please include a Scope of work (SOW) or Specifications in the absence of a quotation that will be incorporated
+- 1. Purchase Order Process: - A quote from the supplier, keeping in mind that competition is encouraged but not required. - If a service is requested, please include a Scope of work (SOW) or Specifications in the absence of a quotation that will be incorporated as part of the PO to create a contract between GW and the company.
+P2P for samples.

-- as part of the PO to create a contract between GW and the company.
-P2P for samples. - Payment will be processed via an invoice sent to University Payables at invoice@gwu.edu.
+• Payment will be processed via an invoice sent to University Payables at invoice@gwu.edu.